The Complete Guide to Slack Status Icons and Presence Indicators

 What is the difference between Away and Offline on Slack?

 Away means Slack is open on at least one device but you haven't interacted with it in more than 30 minutes.
 Offline means the Slack app is closed or you are signed out on all devices.
-Away shows a muted or hollow dot; Offline shows no presence indicator, or a very faint greyed-out dot depending on your Slack version.
+Away shows a hollow or muted dot; Offline shows no presence indicator, or a very faint greyed-out dot depending on your Slack version.

 Can I manually set my Slack status to Active?